 Meadowsweet

-A fragrant European wildflower with a long folk herbalism history, also notable as the plant that inspired the name "aspirin."
+A fragrant European wildflower (Filipendula ulmaria) with a long folk herbalism history, notable as a salicylate-containing plant that inspired the name "aspirin."

 Overview

 Meadowsweet (Filipendula ulmaria) is a perennial herb native to Europe and western Asia, found in damp meadows, along riverbanks, and at the edges of ditches.
 It produces dense clusters of creamy-white, sweet-smelling flowers in summer and has a pleasant, honey-like fragrance that earned it a place as a strewing herb in medieval European households.
-The plant also holds a footnote in pharmaceutical history: salicylic acid, the precursor to acetylsalicylic acid, was first isolated from meadowsweet — and the "spir" in "aspirin" derives from Spiraea, the genus to which the plant once belonged.
+The plant also holds a footnote in pharmaceutical history: salicylic acid, a precursor in the development of acetylsalicylic acid, was isolated from meadowsweet among other sources — and the "spir" in "aspirin" derives from Spiraea, the genus to which the plant was once assigned.

 What it is

 Meadowsweet refers to the aerial parts (flowers, leaves, and stems) of Filipendula ulmaria, typically harvested during flowering.
+The plant was historically classified as Spiraea ulmaria, which is the source of the genus name behind "aspirin," and it should not be confused with dropwort (Filipendula vulgaris), a related but distinct species.
 It may appear as:

 - dried flowers and leaves for brewing as tea or infusion